 With the scale, a user’s weight can be measured easily during a routine transfer.
 It can also be programmed to measure how much weight a person is bearing through their lower extremities while in standing, allowing the caregiver to measure and track weight-bearing capability and progress.

-Allows for shoulder/arm positioning to assist weight-bearing, enables forward-lean during transfers and gait, improves strength/endurance of shoulder girdle to assist head control.
+Allow for shoulder/arm positioning to assist weight-bearing, enable forward-lean during transfers and gait, improve strength/endurance of shoulder girdle to assist head control.

 Selection of forearm supports is based on size:

 Padded surface area: small: 4½” x 7” large: 5” x 8½”range of adjustment (elbow to